-Please tick which services are connected to your property and give details of the supplier:

-Services Connected Supplier

-Gas or liquid petroleum gas ☐ Octopus Energy

-Water mains or private water supply ✓ Mains

-Mains drainage✓MainsTelephone✓VirginCable TV or satellite✓VirginBroadband✓Virgin b.
-Is there a septic tank system at your property?

-- (i) Do you have appropriate consents for the discharge from your septic tank? - (ii) Do you have a maintenance contract for your septic tank?

-If you have answered yes, please give details of the company with which you have a maintenance contract:

-11 Responsibilities for shared or common areas

-Are you aware of any responsibility to contribute to the cost of anything used jointly, such as the repair of a shared drive, private road, boundary, or garden area?

-b.
-Is there a responsibility to contribute to repair and maintenance of the roof, common stairwell or other common areas?

-Yes

-Colony houses have joint responsibility for the roof etc with the other 3 homes in the block.

-c.
-Has there been any major repair or replacement of any part of the roof during the time you have owned the property?

-d.
-Do you have the right to walk over any of your neighbours' property - for example to put out your rubbish bin or to maintain your boundaries?
-No e.
+Please tick which services are connected to your property and give details of the supplier: Connected Supplier Services Gas or liquid petroleum gas $\overline{\mathbf{Q}}$ Octopus Energy Water mains or private water supply Scottish Water $\overline{\mathbf{A}}$ Electricity $\overline{\mathbf{V}}$ Octopus Energy ablaDon't know.
+Mains drainage Telephone Cable TV or satellite $\overline{\mathbf{A}}$ Virgin Broadband $\overline{\mathbf{A}}$ Virgin Is there a septic tank system at your property? b.
+Do you have appropriate consents for the discharge from your septic tank? (i) Do you have a maintenance contract for your septic tank? (ii) If you have answered yes, please give details of the company with which you have a maintenance contract: 11 Responsibilities for shared or common areas Are you aware of any responsibility to contribute to the cost of anything used jointly, such as a. the repair of a shared drive, private road, boundary, or garden area?
+No If you have answered yes, please give details: Is there a responsibility to contribute to repair and maintenance of the roof, common b. stairwell or other common areas?
+Yes If you have answered yes, please give details: Yes - the roof is a shared cost between a split of 4 properties in the 'block'.
+Has there been any major repair or replacement of any part of the roof during the time you C. have owned the property?
+Yes Do you have the right to walk over any of your neighbours' property - for example to put d. out your rubbish bin or to maintain your boundaries?
+No If you have answered yes, please give details:

+e.
 As far as you are aware, do any of your neighbours have the right to walk over your property, for example to put out their rubbish bin or to maintain their boundaries?